-Violence, Media (Position Paper)
+Violence in the Media and Entertainment (Position Paper)

 Media Violence in the United States

 Children and adolescents in the U.S. spend an average of about seven and a half hours a day using various forms of entertainment media, such as television, video games, the Internet, and recorded music.
 Research suggests that the time they spend interacting with various media surpasses all other activities except sleep.5

 Moreover, studies have shown that by the time young people living today reach their 70s, they will have spent the equivalent of 7 to 10 years of their lives watching television.6

 Today’s children live in environments where, on average, families own nearly four televisions, nearly three DVD players, one DVR, two CD players, two radios, two video game consoles, and two computers.5 Television still dominates children’s media consumption, but the number of kids watching television are dropping with each age group.
 At the same time, media consumption through mobile devices and the Internet is increasing in every age group.7

 Studies demonstrating an association between exposure to violence in the media and real-life aggression and violence began appearing in the 1950s.
 Since then, various government agencies and organizations have examined the relationship.
 These include a 1972 Surgeon General’s report,8 a 1982 National Institute of Mental Health (NIMH) review,9 and a 2000 Congressional summit which issued a joint statement on the impact of entertainment violence on children.10 In 2000, the Federal Bureau of Investigation (FBI) released a report noting that media violence is a risk factor in shootings in school.11 A 2003 NIMH report noted media violence to be a significant causal factor in aggression and violence.12 The Federal Communications Commission (FCC) issued a 2007 report on violent programming on television, and noted that there is “strong evidence” that exposure to violence through the media can increase aggressive behavior in children.13